Cognigy/Documentation/docs/en/docs/live-agent/conversation/send-reply.md

 ### Quick Reply

-For [quick reply](../../ai/endpoints/webchat/webchat-features.md#quick-replies) to a user in the conversation chat, you can use canned responses, variables, or a combination of both.
+For [Quick Reply](../../ai/endpoints/webchat/webchat-features.md#quick-replies) to a user in the conversation chat, you can use canned responses, variables, or a combination of both.

 #### Send a Response with Variables